 Otakon Survival Guide

 I thought I would put together a little survival guide for individuals thinking of attending Otakon.
-I haven been attending this convention for 6 years now (please, no snickers old timers) and I'd like to think I've learned a few things that might help others improve their experience.
+I haven been attending this convention for 12 years now (please, no snickers old timers) and I'd like to think I've learned a few things that might help others improve their experience.
 So, below follows my guide to surviving and ultimately improving your convention experience.
+Obviously the Baltimore maps are no longer applicable since the con as moved to DC.
+That said, they may one day be useful again if Baltimore ever gets its crap together and manages to convince Otakon to move back.

 View Otakon convention hall and registration line in a larger map